Brainstorming. Soundboarding. Problem solving. Let’s go…

 But — and this is really important — it’s not my job to tell you what to do.

-These coaching sessions are a dialogue — a collaborative process that will hopefully help you understand your own processes better, and find methods of exploring your creativity in a way that suits your brain, your situation, and your story.
+These creative development sessions are a dialogue — a collaborative process that will hopefully help you understand your own processes better, and find methods of exploring your creativity in a way that suits your brain, your situation, and your story.
 My job as a mentor is to listen, ask questions, provide a robust sounding board, get a genuine sense of what you’re hoping to achieve, and help you develop strategies and approaches that work for your writing.

 (Psst.
 The trick is, you’ll still be doing the work at the end of the day, so it’s all about making sure you have the skills, resources and motivation to do so!)